Mainland China students flee Hong Kong over protest violence fears

 Hong Kong, Nov 13 (AFP) Mainland Chinese students have begun fleeing Hong Kong campuses over security fears, police and university officials said Wednesday, as the city's seething political crisis saw some of its worst violence this week.
 The most intense clashes on Tuesday occurred at the Chinese University of Hong Kong, where pitched battles were fought with the police firing tear gas, water cannon and rubber bullets and protesters throwing petrol bombs and bricks, paralysing the campus and the area around it.

-A group of mainland students at CUHK attempted to depart the campus Wednesday morning over safety concerns but had to be shuttled away by boat because they were unable to leave via obstructed roads, the police said.
+A group of mainland students at CUHK attempted to depart the campus Wednesday morning over safety concerns but had to be shuttled away by a police boat because they were unable to leave via obstructed roads.
 "The police decided to deploy a police launch to assist the group of students to go to a safe location," the force said.

 The protest movement is the biggest challenge to Beijing's rule since Hong Kong was returned by Britain in 1997, fuelled by fears that China is choking the liberties and freedoms the city is meant to have under the handover deal.
 More radical demonstrators have targeted businesses and people perceived to be pro-China.
 In a particularly shocking incident, a man was doused in a flammable liquid and set on fire during an argument with pro-democracy protesters.